shamouda/old_shamouda.github.io/about.md

 I am a post-doctoral researcher at [INRIA](https://www.inria.fr/en/), Paris.
 I work with [Marc Shapiro](https://pages.lip6.fr/Marc.Shapiro/) on the design of high-level programming models for distributed replication-based systems.

-I pursued my PhD studies in the Research School of Computer Science, at the [Australian National University](http://www.anu.edu.au/).
+I completed my PhD studies at the [Australian National University](http://www.anu.edu.au/) under the primary supervision of [Dr. Josh Milthorpe] (http://www.milthorpe.org/).
+I am also grateful to my thesis advisors [Prof. Steve Blackburn](http://users.cecs.anu.edu.au/~steveb/), and [Assoc/Prof. Peter Strazdins](http://users.cecs.anu.edu.au/~peter/).
 My PhD thesis title is **'Resilience in High-Level Parallel Programming Languages'**, where I addressed issues related to performance and productivity of resilient runtime systems.
 In particular, I worked on enhancing the resilience support of the [X10 language](http://x10-lang.org/) in collaboration with the X10 team at IBM T. J. Watson Research center.
-My PhD advisors are [Josh Milthorpe](http://www.milthorpe.org/), [Steve Blackburn](http://users.cecs.anu.edu.au/~steveb/), and [Peter Strazdins](http://users.cecs.anu.edu.au/~peter/).

 Between 2007 and 2014, I was a teaching assistant in the Faculty of Computers and Information, at [Cairo University](http://cu.edu.eg/Home).
 I obtained my masters degree in 2010 and my bachelor degree in 2006, both from Cairo University.